This Is How We Can Beat the Coronavirus

 All of the difficult actions we are taking now to flatten the curve aren’t just intended to slow the rate of infection to levels the health-care system can manage.
 They’re also meant to buy us time.
 They give us the space to create what we need to make a real difference.

 Of course, it all depends on what we do with that time.
-The mood of the country has shifted in the last few weeks, from dismissal, to one of fear and concern.
+The mood of the country has shifted in the last few weeks, from dismissal to one of fear and concern.
 That’s appropriate.
 This is a serious pandemic, and it’s still very likely that the rate of infection will overwhelm the surge capacity in some areas of the United States.
-There will likely be more seriously ill people than we have resources to care for, meaning that health-care providers will have to make decisions about whom to care for, and whom not to.
+There will likely be more seriously ill people than we have resources to care for, meaning that providers will have to make decisions about whom to treat, and whom not to.

 They may, explicitly or implicitly, have to decide who lives and who dies.

-If we commit to social distancing, however, then at some point in the next few months the rate of spread will slow.
+If we commit to social distancing, however, at some point in the next few months the rate of spread will slow.
 We’ll be able to catch our breath.
 We’ll be able to ease restrictions, as some early hit countries are doing.
-We can move towards some semblance of normalcy.
+We can move toward some semblance of normalcy.

 The temptation then will be to think we have made it past the worst.
 We cannot give in to that temptation.
 That will be the time to redouble our efforts.
 We will need to prepare for the coming storm.
 We’ll need to build up our stockpiles, create strategies, and get ready.

-If we choose the third course, then when the fall arrives, we will be ahead of a resurgence of the infection.
+If we choose the third course, when fall arrives, we will be ahead of a resurgence of the infection.
 We can keep the number of those who are exposed to a minimum, targeting our actions at those who are infected, and enacting more stringent physical distancing only when, and in locations where, that fails.
-We can keep schools and businesses open as much as possible, closing them quickly when suppression fails, and then opening them back up again once the infected are identified and isolated.
+We can keep schools and businesses open as much as possible, closing them quickly when suppression fails, then opening them back up again once the infected are identified and isolated.
 Instead of playing defense, we could play more offense.

 We need to keep time on the clock, time to find a treatment or a vaccine.

-The last time we faced a pandemic with this level of infectivity, that was this dangerous, for which we had no therapy or vaccine, was a 100 years ago and led to 50 million deaths.
+The last time we faced a pandemic with this level of infectivity, that was this dangerous, for which we had no therapy or vaccine, was a 100 years ago, and it led to 50 million deaths.
 The coronavirus pandemic isn’t unprecedented, but it’s not anything almost anyone alive has experienced before.
 We, are, however, much more knowledgeable, much more coordinated, and much more capable today.

 Some Americans are in denial, and others are feeling despair.
 Both sentiments are understandable.
 We all have a choice to make.
 We can look at the coming fire and let it burn.
 We can hunker down, and hope to wait it out—or we can work together to get through it with as little damage as possible.
 This country has faced massive threats before and risen to the challenge; we can do it again.
 We just need to decide to make it happen.